(I updated/lengthened the last section, after the jump, to respond to some of the criticisms made.)

 Apple/Samsung: Even my grandmother could eyeball the iPhone and Galaxy phone and tell they more or less designed the same way.
 The California court that found against Samsung was shown emails in which Samsung employees were openly discussing their plagiarism of Apple designs; it only took them 6 hours to reach a verdict because the evidence is so obvious.
 As for Samsung’s ‘there’s only one way to make smart phone’ retort, gimme a break.
 Microsoft Windows Phone managed to create a phone and phone OS that doesn’t shamelessly copy the iPhone (and actually gets good reviews).
 I don’t know anything about phone tech, and even I can see these fairly obvious distinctions.
 (Read this for good break down of the creativity that went into the creation of the iPhone which provokes these sorts of ‘design patent’ fights.)

-But the Korean media, ever inflammatory, unprofessional and fawning to the chaebol, has unloaded on Apple and US patent law as it if it’s a new form of protectionism at solely at Korea.
-That Koreans seemed to think the American court ‘choose’ Apple in the lawsuit, because it’s an American firm, tells you more about how little impartiality Koreans expect from their own court system, than it says anything about the US legal system.
+But the Korean media, ever inflammatory, unprofessional and fawning to the chaebol, has unloaded on Apple and US patent law as it if it’s a new form of protectionism aimed solely at Korea.
+That Koreans seemed to think the American court ‘choose’ Apple in the lawsuit because it’s an American firm, tells you more about how little impartiality Koreans expect from their own court system, than it says anything about the US legal system.
 Once again, intellectual property law is treated as if it’s a joke in Korea, land of the illegal download of just about everything.

 And Korea accusing other states of protectionism?
 Are you serious?
 Come on.
 Is this real?
 Is the Korean media living in a fantasy world where decades of Korean tariffs and NTBs that made it a huge hassle for foreigners to operate here never existed?
 Park Geun Hye openly said during the campaign that foreigners should be prevented from penetrating chaebol ownership.

 Lone Star: While the details of Lone Star have been endlessly rehearsed, it is worth noting the concerns the case raises.
 Lone Star alleges that it faced erratic, personalized regulation, politicized government intervention, an inflammatory local media, and widespread public opinion antipathy that resulted in street demonstrations.
 Yet Lone Star had done what many global portfolio investors do – provided a capital injection to a struggling firm at some risk to itself.
 If the Korean Exchange Bank had collapsed, Lone Star would have lost a substantial amount of money.
 Because KEB rebounded with Lone Star capital, KEB’s many employees retained their jobs, a high point rarely admitted in the Korean debate.
 Do not forget that KEB was headed toward bankruptcy, a mess the Korean government was desperate to avoid.
 Had the Korean government wanted to rescue KEB without foreign assistance, it might have nationalized the bank.
 It choose not to.
-That Lone Star then turned a substantial profit is not a flaw – it was the whole point of the investment and there was a clear risk that the investment would fail, another point widely avoided in Korea.
+That Lone Star then turned a substantial profit is not a flaw – it was the whole point of the investment.
+And there was a clear risk that the investment would fail, costing Lone Star its money, another point widely avoided in Korea.
 The local media insist the Lone Star was a ‘speculator’ because it bought at a low price and sold at a high one (meoktwi).
 But this is precisely what all global investors, including huge Korean institutional investors such as the Korean Pension Service, seek.
-Like an investment portfolio in the world, the whole point is to buy low and sell high, thereby maximizing returns.
+Like any investment portfolio in the world, the whole point is to buy low and sell high, thereby maximizing returns.
 Clearly the Korean regulators knew this beforehand, and it is important that this basic principle be defended by the Korean government, both in fairness to foreigners who should not lose their WTO-guaranteed rights here, and to insure a continuing flow of job-creating foreign investment into Korea.
 (For my JoongAng Ilbo op-ed on the Lone Star meltdown, click here.)

 I guess all this is just beyond the Korean media’s insistence on damning foreign capital funds that invest in Korea as rapacious asset-strippers: UK Hermes, McQuarrie, Dubai SWF.
-This is so bad now, that the international investment community shies away from Korea (the ‘Korea Discount’) and it is costing Korea are pretty big chunk of jobs.
+This is so bad now, that the international investment community shies away from Korea (the ‘Korea Discount’), and it is costing Korea are pretty big chunk of jobs.

-All these points need to be in the Korean public sphere, and ideally not by ‘culturally suspect’ foreigners like me.
-In the West, academics and public intellectuals often play a necessary adversarial role in beating back nationalist arrogance (i.e., Fox).
+All these points need to be made in the Korean public sphere, and ideally not by ‘culturally suspect’ foreigners like me.
+In the West, academics and public intellectuals often play a necessary adversarial role in beating back nationalist arrogance (i.e., Fox News).
 And I try to do my part regarding the embarrassing and creepy Tea Party.
 But I don’t see a similarly vocal classical liberal or left-critical intellectual class in Korea.
 Rather, Korean social science is very close to the state (this is a problem throughout Asia actually), which cripples its ability to provide a critical, truth-to-power voice.

 Similarly, the Korean media is far too close to the state and large corporations.
 Where are the investigative/adversarial journalists and indie publications to make the case for a more modest, less hyperbolic national identity decoupled from race?
 Where are the Korean versions of Salon, the New Republic, the Atlantic, Mother Jones, or Frontline?
 Who is the Korean Glenn Greenwald, Andrew Sullivan, or Steve Walt?